bsmith89/make-bml/README.md

 Now, when you run `make all` Make will do what it needs to to bring all three of those targets up to date.

-It is traditional for `all:` to be the first recipe in a Makefile, since the first recipe is what is built by default when no other target is passed as an argument.
+It is traditional for "`all:`" to be the first recipe in a makefile, since the first recipe is what is built by default when no other target is passed as an argument.

-Another traditional target is `clean`.
+Another traditional target is "`clean`".
 Add the following to your Makefile.

 ```makefile